-Our consolidated property casualty insurance operations generated an underwriting profit of \$35 million for the second quarter and \$166 million for the first six months of 2024.
-The second-quarter 2024 underwriting profit decrease of \$12 million, compared with second-quarter 2023, included an unfavorable increase of \$9 million in losses from catastrophes, mostly caused by severe weather.
-The second-quarter 2024 change in underwriting profitability also included higher current accident year loss and loss expenses before catastrophe losses that grew slower than earned premiums and lower amounts of favorable reserve development on prior accident years.
-The six-month underwriting profit increase of \$129 million, compared with the first six months of 2023, included a favorable decrease of \$109 million in losses from catastrophes.
-The six-month 2023 period also experienced higher current accident year loss and loss expenses before catastrophe losses that grew slower than earned premiums and lower amounts of favorable reserve development on prior accident years.
+Our consolidated property casualty insurance operations generated an underwriting profit of \$35 million \$62 million for the second third quarter and \$166 million \$228 million for the first six nine months of 2024.
+The second-quarter third-quarter 2024 underwriting profit decrease of \$12 million, \$50 million, compared with second-quarter third-quarter 2023, included an unfavorable increase of \$9 \$109 million in losses from catastrophes, mostly caused by severe weather.
+The second-quarter third-quarter 2024 change in underwriting profitability also included higher current accident year loss and loss expenses before catastrophe losses that grew slower than earned premiums and lower higher amounts of favorable reserve development on prior accident years.
+The six-month nine-month 2024 underwriting profit increase of \$129 million \$79 million, compared with the first six nine months of 2023, included a favorable decrease of \$109 million in losses from catastrophes.
+The six-month 2023 catastrophes that matched.
+In addition, the nine-month 2024 period also experienced higher current accident year loss and loss expenses before catastrophe losses that grew slower than earned premiums and a lower amounts amount of favorable reserve development on prior accident years. years before catastrophe losses.

-Underwriting results for the second quarter and first six months of 2024 included improved current accident year loss experience, as price increases have helped to offset recent-year elevated paid losses reflecting economic or other forms of inflation.
+Underwriting results for the second third quarter and first six nine months of 2024 included improved current accident year loss experience before catastrophe losses, as price increases have helped to offset recent-year elevated paid losses reflecting economic or other forms of inflation.
 Elevated inflation was a driver of higher losses and loss expenses in both 2024 and 2023 as costs have increased significantly to repair damaged autos or other property that we insure.
 We also experienced higher losses for liability coverages for some of our lines of business.
 Due to increased uncertainty regarding ultimate losses, we intend to remain prudent in reserving for estimated ultimate losses until longer-term loss cost trends become more clear.
 The higher loss experience is discussed in Financial Results by property casualty insurance segment.
 We believe future property casualty underwriting results will continue to benefit from price increases and our ongoing initiatives to improve pricing precision and loss experience related to claims and loss control practices.